-Adam Roznowski represents clients in a wide range of complex civil litigation matters at both the trial and appellate levels, with experience in commercial disputes, insurance matters, professional liability, premises liability, construction defects, and products liability.
+Adam represents clients in a wide range of complex civil litigation matters at both the trial and appellate levels, with experience in commercial disputes, insurance matters, professional liability, premises liability, construction defects, and products liability.
 His practice includes all aspects of litigation, from pre-suit risk consultation to extensive discovery, dispositive motions, trial, and appeal.
-Mr. Roznowski has authored appellate briefs in the Wisconsin Court of Appeals and Wisconsin Supreme Court.
-He also represents both plaintiffs and defendants, and uses that unique perspective to counsel and guide his clients through the inherent challenges of litigation.
+He has authored appellate briefs in the Wisconsin Court of Appeals and Wisconsin Supreme Court.
+He also represents both plaintiffs and defendants and uses that unique perspective to counsel and guide his clients through the inherent challenges of litigation.

-Mr. Roznowski received his undergraduate degree from the University of Wisconsin Madison and his law degree magna cum laude from Marquette University Law School.
-While in law school, Mr. Roznowski was an articles editor for the Marquette Law Review, represented the University in national appellate advocacy competitions, was a research assistant for Dean Joseph D. Kearney, and interned at the Wisconsin Supreme Court with the Hon.
+While in law school, Adam represented Marquette University in national appellate advocacy competitions, was a research assistant for Dean Joseph D. Kearney and interned at the Wisconsin Supreme Court with the Hon.
 Rebecca G. Bradley.
 He also clerked in-house and at multiple private firms, gaining experience in all stages of litigation.